Weyller/NatureSnap-API/README.md

 # NatureSnap-API
-REST API - This is where you can update all the API for the website NatureSnap
+REST API created using PHP/MySQL.
+Web User Interface created using Bootstrap 4 and jQuery.
+This API provides the endpoints to an Android application to receive and send the data.

 ##API Features
 * Registration